craftcms/webhooks/README.md

 - `maxDepth` – The maximum depth that the plugin should go into objects/arrays when converting them to arrays for event payloads.
 (Default is `5`.)
 - `maxAttempts` – The maximum number of attempts each webhook should have before giving up, if the requests are coming back with non 2xx responses.
 (Default is `1`.)
+- `initialDelay` – The delay (in seconds) that initial webhook request attempts should have.
 - `retryDelay` – The delay (in seconds) between webhook attempts.
 (Default is `60`.)
+- `purgeDuration` – The time (in seconds) that request history should be saved in the database before being deletable via garbage collection.

 ## Managing Webhooks